 dusk- shrieking- I could tell-

 Fuckers!
-They were my own.
+They were born of my own.

 Every night when he went to sleep in his 6’x3′ bed, his dead mother came to sleep beside him.

 “This is crazy, Billy,” I said, “Your mother is alive!”